Radical Republicans

-The Radical Republicans (later also known as "Stalwarts") were a faction within the Republican Party originating from the party's founding in 1854—some six years before the Civil War—until the Compromise of 1877, which effectively ended Reconstruction.
+The Radical Republicans were a political faction within the Republican Party originating from the party's founding in 1854—some six years before the Civil War—until the Compromise of 1877, which effectively ended Reconstruction.
 They called themselves "Radicals" because of their goal of immediate, complete, and permanent eradication of slavery in the United States.
+The Radical faction also included strong currents of nativism, anti-Catholicism, and support for the prohibition of alcoholic beverages.
+These policy goals and the rhetoric in their favor often made it extremely difficult for the Republican Party as a whole to avoid alienating large numbers of American voters of Irish Catholic, German, and other White ethnic backgrounds.
+In fact, even German-American Freethinkers and Forty-Eighters who, like Hermann Raster, otherwise sympathized with the Radical Republicans' aims, fought them tooth and nail over prohibition.
+They later became known as "Stalwarts".

-They were opposed during the war by the Moderate Republicans (led by President Abraham Lincoln), and by the Democratic Party.
+The Radicals were opposed during the war by the Moderate Republicans (led by President Abraham Lincoln), and by the Democratic Party.
 Radicals led efforts after the war to establish civil rights for former slaves and fully implement emancipation.
-After unsuccessful measures in 1866 resulted in violence against former slaves in the rebel states, Radicals pushed the Fourteenth Amendment for statutory protections through Congress.
-They opposed allowing ex-Confederate officers to retake political power in the Southern U.S., and emphasized equality, civil rights and voting rights for the "freedmen", i.e., former slaves who had been freed during or after the Civil War by the Emancipation Proclamation and the Thirteenth Amendment.
+After unsuccessful measures in 1866 resulted in violence against former slaves in the former rebel states, Radicals pushed the Fourteenth Amendment for statutory protections through Congress.
+They opposed allowing ex-Confederate politicians and military veterans to retake political power in the Southern U.S., and emphasized equality, civil rights and voting rights for the "freedmen", i.e., former slaves who had been freed during or after the Civil War by the Emancipation Proclamation and the Thirteenth Amendment.

 During the war, Radicals opposed Lincoln's initial selection of General George B. McClellan for top command of the major eastern Army of the Potomac and Lincoln's efforts in 1864 to bring seceded Southern states back into the Union as quickly and easily as possible.
-Lincoln later recognized McClellan as unfit, and relieved McClellan of his command.
+Lincoln later recognized McClellan as unfit and relieved him of his command.
 The Radicals tried passing their own Reconstruction plan through Congress in 1864.
-Lincoln vetoed it, as he was putting his own policy in effect through his power of military commander-in-chief.
+Lincoln vetoed it, as he was putting his own policy in effect through his power as military commander-in-chief.
 Lincoln was assassinated in April 1865.
-Radicals pushed for the uncompensated abolition of slavery, while Lincoln wanted to pay slave owners who were loyal to the Union.
-They keenly fought Lincoln's successor, Andrew Johnson, a successful tailor from Tennessee who bought slaves to reunite their families and eventually free them.
-After Johnson vetoed various congressional acts favoring citizenship for freedmen, the Radicals attempted to remove him from office through impeachment, which failed by one vote in 1868.
+Radicals demanded for the uncompensated abolition of slavery, while Lincoln wished instead to partially emulate the British Empire's abolition of slavery by financially compensating former slave owners who had remained loyal to the Union.
+The Radicals, led by Thaddeus Stevens, bitterly fought Lincoln's successor, Andrew Johnson.
+After Johnson vetoed various congressional acts favoring citizenship for freedmen, a much harsher Reconstruction for the defeated South, and other bills he considered unconstitutional, the Radicals attempted to remove him from office through impeachment, which failed by one vote in 1868.

+During the Reconstruction period, Radical Republicans supported prolabor legislation, in contrast to conservative Democrats and Liberal Republicans.